Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Simulation Studies

-We explored two methods to benchmark MSFA-X. First, we implemented a baseline method that relies on the graphical lasso but does not use factor analysis.
-This method has three parts: (i) we use the graphical lasso to obtain $S$ separate GGMs, one for each study, (ii) we pool the data from all $S$ studies and use the graphical lasso to obtain a shared GGM, and (iii) we define the study-specific GGMs as the graph defined by the adjacency matrix obtained by subtracting the adjacency matrix of the shared GGM estimated among the pooled data in (ii) from the adjacency matrix of the within-study GGM estimated in (i).
-Second, we explored the joint graphical lasso (JGL) to estimate the study-specific networks in step (i).
-Fitting networks with JGL requires selecting two tuning parameters: $\lambda_1 \geq 0$, which controls the networks' sparsity, and $\lambda_2 \geq 0$, which controls the similarity between groups.
+To evaluate the performance of MSFA-X, we explored two benchmark methods.
+The first approach is based on the application of the graphical lasso without the multi-study factor model.
+This method involved three steps: (i) estimate separate GGMs for each study using the graphical lasso, (ii) estimate a a shared GGM by pooling the data from all $S$ studies and applying the graphical lasso, and (iii) define the study-specific GGMs as the graph obtained by subtracting the adjacency matrix of the shared GGM estimated among the pooled data in (ii) from the adjacency matrix of each within-study GGM estimated in (i).

+The second benchmark method we explored applied the joint graphical lasso (JGL) to estimate the study-specific networks in step (i).
+JGL requires selecting two tuning parameters, $\lambda_1 \geq 0$, which controls the networks' sparsity, and $\lambda_2 \geq 0$, which controls the similarity between groups.
 We used a BIC-type criterion to select the optimal tuning parameters over a coarse grid of options ($\lambda_1 \in (0,0.001, 0.01, 0.1,1), \lambda_2 \in (0, 0.001, 0.01, 0.1, 1)$).
-In a preliminary run of JGL on each of the 10 simulation settings described in Table \ref{tab:simDesign}, $\lambda_2$ was selected to be zero in every setting.
-With this selection, the JGL reduces to the standard graphical lasso, making this JGL-based benchmark equivalent to the first benchmark.
-For this reason, we present only the results of the first benchmark.
+However, preliminary JGL runs across the ten simulation settings described in Table \ref{tab:simDesign} consistently selected $\lambda_2=0$, reducing JGL to the standard graphical lasso.
+This makes our second benchmark equivalent to the first approach described above.
+Thus, we report only results from the graphical lasso approach.

-We assessed the performance of the MSFA-X estimator by calculating a correlation measure between the estimated and true adjacency matrices using the modified-RV coefficient as described by \cite{smilde2009matrix}.
-The modified-RV coefficient is an extension of the RV coefficient of Robert and Escoufier \cite{robert1976unifying} developed for high-dimensional data.
-In addition to the modified-RV coefficient, we investigated a measure based on Euclidean distance and a cosine similarity measure (Supplementary Section 1.2).
-When evaluating our simulation results, it is important to note that our goal is not to show that there is no error: we know from the identifiability issue raised above that there is no guarantee that our approach will find the correct solution, even for large sample sizes.
-Rather, we wish to show that MSFA-X is a reasonable way to estimating this quantity within a practically useful range, and that it performs better than the benchmark described above.
+To assess MSFA-X's performance, we use the modified RV coefficient \cite{smilde2009matrix} to assess similarities between the estimated and true adjacency matrices.
+The modified-RV coefficient is an extension of the RV coefficient of \cite{robert1976unifying} developed for high-dimensional data.
+Additionally, we examined Euclidean distance and a cosine similarity metrics to further assess performance (Supplementary Section 1.2).